 Data Security

-Arkio has a unique security model as we don't store your models in a cloud environment but all your Arkio scenes, imported resources, and settings are stored on your local device(s) Your project files can only be accessed via the local Arkio app that you worked on and models are not shared across the Internet unless you specifically choose to share them with selected other users during an Arkio meeting.
+Arkio has a unique security model as we don't store your projects in a cloud, all your Arkio scenes, imported resources, and settings are stored on your local device(s) Your project data is not shared online unless you specifically choose to share your scene and imported data with other Arkio users using a live Arkio meeting.

-For collaborations with Arkio, you are in control over the security and confidentiality of your meetings as you can choose the complexity of your room name and password.
-Making it nearly impossible for unwanted guests to join at the exact same time.
-For high-security meetings, we recommend long meeting names and passwords of at least 10-12 characters long.
+For collaborations with Arkio, you are in control over the confidentiality of your meetings as you can choose complex room names and passwords.
+For high-security meetings, we recommend meeting names and passwords of at least 10-12 characters long.
+After a meeting is over and users disconnect from the meeting the Arkio scenes are stored on those devices and no meeting data remains in cloud servers.

 Troubleshooting

-If you are not seeing other users while using the same Meeting name and Password you might have a different spelling for the room name and password (try to use a simple name without a password to confirm).
-You might be on an older version of Arkio and need to update the app or you might experience internet connection issues that you can try to overcome by joining another (wireless) network.
+If you are not seeing other users while using the same Meeting Name and Password you might have a different spelling for the room name and password (try to use a simple name without a password to confirm).
+It's also possible that one of the participants is using an older version of Arkio and needs to update the app.
+If you are experiencing internet connection issues you can best troubleshoot by joining another (wireless) network or using a 4G/5G hotspot or tethered phone.

 Comments